pshriwise/catbird/README.md

 ```

 ## Create a Model
 With our factory built, all we have in practice is bunch of constructor objects.
-We now need to create the objects and assemble as a `Model`:
+We now need to create the objects and assemble them as a `Model`:
 ```python
 >>> model=MooseModel(factory)
 ```
-This will have created a "boiler-plate" with some sensible base objects to work with.
+This will have created a "boiler-plate" model with some sensible base objects to work with.
 We can now start to set their attributes in an object-oriented way.
 ```
 >>> model.mesh.dim=2
 ```